The groups I've performed in over the years.

 Maybe it's early days, but, the event still seems very loud.
 The outside seats would have more people seated at them than do the internal seats.

-Some sort of propoganda?
+Some sort of propaganda?
 Maybe?

 If your an adult you can make your own choice.
 But when parents bring young babies and children along with them, you really have to wonder what hearing damage is being done.